Skip to content Skip to footer

 Common Questions:

-You can report the 1099 OID on your federal income tax return, specifically on Schedule B (Interest and Ordinary Dividends) of Form 1040.
-This is where you list interest income, including OID.
+You can report the 1099 OID on your federal income tax return, specifically on Line 1 of Schedule B (Interest and Ordinary Dividends) of Form 1040.
+And tax-exempt OID (from municipal bonds) belongs on Line 2a of Form 1040.

 It’s like a “hidden” interest on a debt, such as a bond.
 If you buy a bond for $900, but its worth is $1,000 when it matures.
 The $100 difference is the OID.
 It’s the interest you earn by buying the bond at a discount.